Abysmal/pdo-crud-for-free/README.md

 ## ASSUMPTION 2: lower case plural DB table name mapping to upper case singular PHP class name
 If you have a DB table 'products' this will correspond to a PHP class 'Product'

+table names are named lower case, are and plural, e.g

+    users

-table names are named lower case, are and plural, e.g 'users' PHP class names are named with a capital first letter, and are singular, e.g. 'User'
+PHP class names are named with a capital first letter, and are singular, e.g.

+    User

 ## ASSUMPTION 3: no constructor for your PHP classes
 due to the nature of PDO populating properties of objects when DB rows are converted into object instances